Amazon's Cyber Monday 2018 deals are here!

 Notable Bose and Beats deals at Amazon

-These Bose wireless headphones and wireless speakers are available elsewhere, too, but we're calling them out because they're great-sounding products available at nice discounts. $20 off of the BeatsX is great for iPhone fans, too.
+These Bose wireless headphones and wireless speakers are available elsewhere, too, but we're calling them out because they're great-sounding products available at a good discount. $20 off of the BeatsX is great for iPhone fans, too.

 Bose SoundSport Free: $169 at Walmart, Amazon and other retailers ($30 off)Sarah Tew/CNET

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 5:10 p.m.
-PT.
-Update: As of Sunday Nov.
-25 at 5:00 p.m.
-PT, the Fire 7 tablet is out of stock and scheduled to be back in the Amazon warehouse from Dec 1 -- depending on the colour you choose.
-You can still order at the discounted price, you'll just be receiving it a bit later!